bryanmichaelwolf/bryanmichaelwolf/README.md

 ✨ The sports that I follow are open-wheel racing (particularly Formula 1) and soccer (particularly the English Premier League)

-✨ My dream job is to be the first Muggle headmaster of Hogwarts.
-I would also accept becoming a real life Pokémon trainer
+✨ My dream job is to be the first muggle headmaster of Hogwarts.
+I would also accept becoming a real life pokémon trainer

 ✨ I nerd out on all things Pokémon, Harry Potter, Yu-Gi-Oh!, D&D and MTG